 - Passport applications - please arrive no later than 3:30 p.m. to allow sufficient time to process applications

-- - Passport photos are avaialble on site during certian hours.
+- Passport photos are avaialble on site during certian hours.
+(Via an independent vendor - not affiliated with our office)

-**If you are currently sitting on a Jury Panel and have questions, please feel free to contact me for information.
+**If you are currently sitting on a Jury Panel and have questions, please feel free to contact my office for information.

 IF you are a GRAND JURY member, then you will need to contact the Jury Foreman, Mr. Bob Terry for more information or questions.